 Chalet des Neiges has seven bedrooms, all with en-suite bathrooms.
-When a single party fills the chalet, it has space for fifteen guests, Room 3 having three beds.
-The fifteenth person pays 85% of the brochure price, but please note that a fifteenth flight seat cannot be guaranteed on all dates.
-If no transport is needed, the fifteenth person pays half price.
+It actually has space for fifteen guests, Room 3 having three beds.
+The extra person pays 85% of the brochure price, but please note that an extra flight seat cannot be guaranteed on all dates.
+If no transport is needed, the extra person pays half price.
 See Extra/Empty Beds for further information.

 The heart of the chalet is the dining room, with its long table and open-plan kitchen, where one of our top chefs and two assistants will be serving some of the best food in Val d’Isère (the proof of the pudding being the fact that des Neiges almost certainly has more regular customers than any other chalet in Val d’Isère).
 After eating or, Heaven forbid, drinking a little too much, it is a mercifully short stagger to the large L-shaped sitting room with its huge log fire, balconies, WiFi and dozens of satellite channels on the plasma-screen TV.